 If I am already in the intersection when the light turns red, will I get a citation?

 No. Citations are only issued when a vehicle enters the intersection AFTER the light has turned red.
-If you enter the intersection a green or yellow light you will not be photographed by the camera system.

 How do the speed cameras work?